We earn commissions from brands listed on this site, which influences how listings are presented.

 Common Pitfalls to Avoid

-• Chasing rewards: Don't overspend just to earn points or cashback; stick to planned expenses that align with your budget.
+• Chasing rewards: Don't overspend just to earn points or cash back; stick to planned expenses that align with your budget.

 • Impulse spending: Use credit cards only for planned purchases to avoid accumulating unnecessary debt.